rust-lang/rfcs/text/0000-arrow-deref.md

 One unresolved question is whether the arrow operator should only be capable of dereferencing raw pointers.
 Should it be a sugar that desugars to `(*x).y`, no matter the type of `x`, or should `x` only be allowed to be a raw pointer?
 Implementing this requires an extra type-checking step in addition to the `rustc_parse` implementation outlined above.

+Maybe a trait called UnsafeDeref?
+This way it can be implemented for both raw pointers and NonNull<T>.

 # Future possibilities
 [future-possibilities]: #future-possibilities